-A few days ago, when the weather seemed a tiny bit better, I accompanied Jim to visit the Roger Williams Park in Providence.
-It was hot but not terribly so and the humidity seemed tolerable, at least initially.
-The sky had big puffy clouds and the trees glowed under infrared light.
-I sought foliage with big green leaves especially if I could get under them.
+A few days ago, when the weather seemed a tiny bit better, I accompanied Jim to visit Roger Williams Park in Providence.
+It was hot but not terribly so, and the humidity seemed tolerable, at least initially.
+The sky had big puffy clouds, and the trees glowed under infrared light.
+I sought foliage with big green leaves, especially if I could get under them.
 The sun shining on them, I envisioned, would create brilliant leaves and dark branches.
 And, I was right!

 Roger Williams Park occupies a large swath of land in Providence.
 With over 435 acres of land and many educational and recreational activities, it is one of the important landmarks in Rhode Island.
-The land sprawls around a body of water that creates pleasing scenery and probably provides moisture that may be necessary for the plant and wildlife.
+The land sprawls around a body of water that creates pleasing scenery and provides the moisture necessary for the plant and wildlife.
 Visit their website for more information about the park.
-Below are the screen captures from Google Maps showing the park layout and its approximate width and length.
+Below are the screen captures from Google Maps, showing the park layout, its approximate width, and length.

-As we approached the Casino Building I lost track of Jim, he was ahead and went in a direction I did not see.
-I looked around a little then decided to walk back to the car.
+As we approached the Casino Building, I lost track of Jim.
+He was ahead and went in a direction I did not see.
+I looked around a little, then decided to walk back to the car.
 I saw the young women still photographing the 20-year old friend and took a few more photographs, you see them all above.
 I made it back to the car as the weather was getting heavier.
 In the meantime, I managed to capture many frames of large tree branches covered with leaves against the sky.
-The stark contrast in infrared came out quite pleasing to me after processing them.
+The stark contrast came out quite pleasing in infrared.

 All the photographs in this post were converted to B&W from the false-color infrared photographs.